floriel-fedry-cko/frames-ios/README.md

 Run `carthage update` to build the framework and drag the built `CheckoutSdkIos` into your Xcode project.

-## Demo walkthrough

-You can find intructions on how to run the demo [here](./Documentation/Demo.md).

 ## Usage

 Import the SDK: